COVID-19 Emergency Financial Aid Grant

 Phase 2: Applications were accepted for Spring and Summer 2020 from May 28, 2020 through August 1, 2020.
 Emergency financial aid grants could be requested for emergency support for expenses such as food, housing, course materials, technology, health care and childcare as it relates to the disruption of campus operations due to the coronavirus for the remainder of the spring semester, summer semester, and for planning for the upcoming fall semester.

-- The Office of Financial Aid and Scholarships will also provide applications directly to students identified as having a need related to COVID-19 to utilize remaining funds.
-Students may contact the office with their needs.
+- The Office of Financial Aid and Scholarships provided applications directly to students identified as having a need related to COVID-19 to utilize remaining funds.
+Students contacted the office with their needs.

 - Students who are unable to work their Federal Work Study or regular Student Employment position due to a COVID-19 related circumstance may receive 2 weeks scheduled pay.
 Supervisors will complete a certification form indicating the students scheduled hours which cannot be worked due to COVID.